doblabs/easy-as-pypi/README.rst

 projects themselves, as they won't need to be customized (such as ``Makefile``).

-- That way when the boilerplate changes, you can just commit the changes in the derived project, call them "dependency updates" or something, and not have to worry about merging changes manually (and running ``meld`` or something).
+- Then when the boilerplate changes, you can just commit the changes in the derived project, call them "dependency updates" or something, and not have to worry about merging changes manually (and running ``meld`` or something).